sztupy/kossuth-map/README.md

 Some useful config values to change:

 * `INPUT_FILE_NAME`: The input file containing the set of points we wish to avoid.
 It's a JSON array of `[lon,lat]` pairs preferably in WGS84.
-* `BOUNDARY_FILE_NAME`: The file containig the boundary of the country.
-It should only contain one large polygon, countries which are made out of multiple polygons are not yet tested, and can likely lead to some errorneous results.
+* `BOUNDARY_FILE_NAME`: The file containig the boundary of the country in geoJSON multi-polygon format.
+For fast results only run it one land, but the script should work fine with datasets containing islands as well.
 * `OUTPUT_FILE_NAME`: The file where the rendered image should be saved in PNG format.
 * `IMAGE_WIDTH`: Set this to the preferred image width size.
 The height of the image will be calculated automatically to keep the aspect relations.
 * `NUMBER_OF_CLUSTERS`: The amount of points we wish to obtain at the end.
 * `CLUSTERING_MINUMUM_DISTANCE`: Sets how far away two points need to be (in km) in order to be considered for inclusion.
+* `FAST_BORDER_PROCESSING`: Turning it on will speed up processing of points around the border, but might skip some points in concave border designs.
+Can be turned on safely for countries which are more-or-less convex shaped.
+For very concave countries and countries with lots of islands it should be disabled.

 You can also change the styling on the output by changing any of the other values